 (b) secondary sources which quote primary data; and

 The first category consists of national budget documents, defence white papers and public finance statistics published by ministries of finance and ministries of defence, central banks and national statistical offices.
 It also includes government responses to questionnaires about military expenditure sent out by SIPRI, the United Nations or the Organization for Security and Co-operation in Europe (OSCE), and expert analyses of government budgets by members of the SIPRI Military Expenditure and Arms Production Expert Network (see below).

 The second category includes international statistics, such as those produced by NATO and the International Monetary Fund (IMF).
 Data for most NATO countries is taken from NATO defence expenditure statistics as published in a number of NATO sources.
-Data for many developing countries is taken from the IMF's Government Financial Statistics Yearbook, which provides a defence line for most of its member countries.
+Previously data for many developing countries was taken from the IMF's Government Financial Statistics Yearbook, which provides a defence line for most of its member countries, Country Reports by IMF staff and from the United Nations Statistical Yearbook (UNSY), which used to provide such data in many cases.
 This category also includes the publications of other organizations that provide proper references to the primary sources used.
-The three main sources in this category are the Europa Yearbook (Europa Publications Ltd, London), Country Reports of the Economist Intelligence Unit (London), and Country Reports by IMF staff.
+The three main sources in this category are the German Statistisches Jahrbuch für das Ausland, the Europa Yearbook, and Country Reports of the Economist Intelligence Unit.

 The third category of sources consists of specialist journals and newspapers.

 Secondary sources of data represent a much higher proportion of data for earlier years, in particular the pre-1988 data.
 The IMF GFS and UNSY, as well as NATO data, are particularly important.
 In more recent years, a lot more primary data from national authorities has become available.